 Australia will send two in-form teams to the Asia Pacific Junior Championship in Hong Kong this month.

-Golf Australia high-performance director Brad James was excited by their prospects when the tournament gets underway at the Hong Kong Golf Club on August 30.
+James was excited with both combinations' prospects when the tournament is played at the Hong Kong Golf Club from August 30.

 "Both Grace and Jed have been super impressive in this past year, so we look forward to them acquitting themselves well as a team," James said.

-The tournament is played over 54 holes with fourball on day one, followed by foursomes on day two, and individual stroke play on the final day.
+The tournament is played over 54 holes with fourball on day one, day two featuring foursomes and individual stroke play to wind up on September 1.